vs206/vs206.github.io/content/blog/shellmodel.md

 ---

-# tell me about nuclear shell model in detail

 The nuclear shell model is a fundamental theory in nuclear physics that explains the structure and stability of atomic nuclei by describing the arrangement of nucleons (protons and neutrons) in discrete energy levels or "shells."
 This model, analogous to the electron shell model in atomic physics, accounts for observed nuclear properties like magic numbers, angular momentum, and decay patterns.